droe-lang/droe-lang.github.io/src/guide/webassembly.md

 ### Host Functions

-The runtime provides host functions that Roelang programs can import:
+The runtime provides host functions that Roe programs can import:

 ```wat
 (module